frePPLe/frepple/doc/developer-guide/user-interface/translating-the-user-interface.rst

    Highly recommended is the poedit tool, which can be downloaded from http://www.poedit.net/

 #.
+If you intend only to improve a translation you can edit the language PO files
+   in contrib\django\freppledb\locale\ folder.

+#.
 Copy the directory contrib\django\freppledb\locale\en to a new subdirectory
    with the name of your language code.